-The Organization has \$292,155 of financial assets available within one year of the balance sheet date to meet cash needs for general expenditures consisting of cash \$292,155.
-None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the balance sheet date.
+The Organization has \$326,928 of cash available within one year of the balance sheet date to meet cash needs for general expenditures.
+None of the cash is subject to donor or other contractual restrictions that make it unavailable for general expenditure within one year of the balance sheet date.
 The Organization has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.